-The Office of College Communications works in partnership with offices and departments in the Franklin & Marshall community to develop a variety of printed products to meet your strategic communications needs.
+The Office of Communications works in partnership with offices and departments in the Franklin & Marshall community to develop a variety of printed products to meet your strategic communications needs.

 Among the most commonly requested print publications are posters and event programs, but our office also fulfills requests for brochures, informational mailings, invitations and catalogs.
 This includes the College's full suite of admission and recruitment communications and alumni engagement and fundraising communications.

-College Communications may refer offices on occasion to other resources to serve publications needs that don't require the support of professional communications.
+The Office of Communications may refer offices on occasion to other resources to serve publications needs that don't require the support of professional communications.
 Advances in desktop publishing and the ease of using the ever-improving design templates in Excel, Word and PowerPoint enable offices to produce professional products for these purposes:

 To provide you with the most accurate and professionally designed product, we require appropriate lead time to fulfill requests.
 Please refer to the following timelines when you are considering a request for a publication, keeping in mind that these are minimum guidelines only; more complex projects will have a longer schedule to accommodate content development and revisions.